What is Heart Disease?

 People at higher risk of cardiovascular disease include:

-- Overweight or obese people.
-Overweight people tend to be at risk of hypertension, Type 2 Diabetes, myocardial infarction, and other cardiovascular conditions.
+- Overweight or obese people - Overweight people tend to be at risk of hypertension, myocardial infarction, type 2 diabetes, insulin resistance/prediabetes and other cardiovascular conditions.
+“Undiagnosed prediabetes/insulin resistance is one of the leading problems associated with cardiovascular disease” says Ford Brewer, MD, MPH, Preventative Healthcare Specialist and imaware clinical advisor.

 Types of Heart Disease